-The report, produced by the Illinois Education Research Council at Southern Illinois University-Edwardsville, further identifies five cross-cutting strategies employed at the five institutions:
+The report, produced by the Illinois Education Research Council at Southern Illinois University-Edwardsville, further identifies five cross-cutting themes at the five institutions:

 Through interviews with administrative leaders and student focus groups, the report delves into how each of the five universities is implementing strategies to support underrepresented students.